n1ckcodes/aquariumML/README.md

-NextJS project for managing aquarium maintenance activities.
+Simple app for recording aquarium maintenance events.

 Built with:
 * NextJS